And that's a 2024 wrap

 There's only one workshop in it, in favour of in-person.

-We saw an increase in overseas online team building, for companies with multiple offices and also an increase in 30-minute workshops for conference ice-breakers.
+We saw an increase in overseas online team building, for companies with multiple offices and also an increase in 30-minute workshops for conference breaks.

 Wellbeing was the key theme as to the reason companies wanted workshops and there was also a growing trend for using everyday items colleagues may have at home, such as drawing and paper folding.